Khương Thị Hồng Nhung

-Khương Thị Hồng Nhung (born 2 January 1972) is a Vietnamese chess player who holds the title of Woman International Master.
+Khương Thị Hồng Nhung (born 2 January 1972) is a Vietnamese chess player who holds the title of Woman International Master.She was the first Vietnamese female chess player to progress internationally to the Interzonal level.

 Biography

 In 1991, Khương Thị Hồng Nhung participated in Women's World Chess Championship Interzonal Tournament in Subotica where ranked 33rd place.

 In 1994, she was awarded the FIDE Woman International Master (WIM) title.